kubecost/docs/integrations/postgres-integration.md

 ### Step 1: Configure Helm values

 The below YAML is an example of how to configure the Postgres integration in your Helm values file.
-Notice that there are four different cronjobs being created (2 allocation queries, 1 asset query, 1 cloudCost query).
-Each cronjob is configured to run every `12h` and write to their respective tables in the Postgres database.
+Notice that there are four different queries being created (2 allocation queries, 1 asset query, 1 cloudCost query).
+Each query is configured to run every `12h` and write to their respective tables in the Postgres database.

 ```yaml
 global: